andrewl33/mangaupdates-to-mangadex/README.md

 ### Reading Progress

 By default, reading progress is not imported.
 To change this, set `OVERWRITE_PROGRESS` to `True` at the top of the file.
+It overwrites all progress saved on MangaDex.